 But it failed most of the tests against banner advertising and error monitoring.
 It's not the most proficient ad blocker we've tested by any means.

-We were relieved to find that Poper Blocker passed 2/3 of the Can You Block It tests, so at least it works against those banner ads and ad blocker detection warnings.
+We were relieved to find that Poper Blocker Pro passed 2/3 of the Can You Block It tests, so it works against those banner ads and ad blocker detection warnings.
+Poper Blocker only failed to block the interstitial ad.
+However, this isn't really a win.
+The free version also failed to block the interstitial ad, suggesting there is no difference between Poper's free and premium ad blockers in this test.

 YouTube ad test

 We test all ad blockers for their ability to block YouTube ads.
-These video ads can be a nuisance an wants a smooth, uninterrupted experience watching YouTube videos.
+These video ads can be a nuisance for anyone who wants a smooth, uninterrupted experience watching YouTube videos.

-We opened a YouTube video on a browser with no ad blockers and were greeted with the usual pre-roll ads and banner ads.
+We opened a YouTube video in a browser with no ad blockers and were greeted by the usual pre-roll and banner ads.

 Bypassing paywalls test